AAV-VirginiaTech/aavDroneSoftware/README.md

-# AAV ROS2 Development
+# AAV Drone Software

 This was inspired by a Duke Robotics Repo linked [HERE](https://github.com/DukeRobotics/turtlesim-ros2-public)

 ## Overview
-This repository serves as the bare bones setup for ROS2 Development.
+This repository serves as the main development environment for the AAV Drone

+## Develop in Docker

-## SETUP with GitHub Codespaces
+### SETUP with GitHub Codespaces
 1. Open this repository on GitHub.
 2. To create the codespace for the first time (skip to step 3 if you've already created the codespace):
     1. Click the green "Code" button.